What is a proof of concept (POC)?

 - Create a proposal for how to move forward should the POC prove successful.

 A well-crafted POC is crucial to ensuring the best possible execution of a product or service.

 The constructed POC should be able to answer if the idea can be reliably produced, if there is a potential market for the idea, if the idea would work as predicted, what technology is necessary to run the idea and if there is potential feedback.

 Proof of concept vs. prototype

-Although the terms proof of concept and prototype are used interchangeably, they are processes meant to produce different results and serve different purposes.
+Although the terms proof of concept and prototype are sometimes used interchangeably, they are processes meant to produce different results and serve different purposes.

 The purpose of a proof of concept is to help decide whether the idea is feasible and to ensure it will work as intended.